Wahine disaster 1968

 The Wahine was a ferry that ran between Lyttelton and Wellington.
-In 1968, it sank just off the coast of Wellington.
+In 1968, the ferry sank in a severe storm just off the coast of Wellington.
 Over fifty people died, making it one of the worst maritime disasters in New Zealand's history.

 The following websites give you a great overview of the Wahine disaster.

 This is a great website for information about New Zealand Aotearoa.
 There are two ways of searching for information on this site.
-You can type your keywords into the search bar at the top of the page or do a event search, following these steps:
+You can enter your keywords into the search bar at the top of the page or do an event search, following these steps: